nikitakent/solana-ecosystem/1 - The Validators.md

 So far we have assumed that the Epochs per Year $EpY$ are constant at $168$ per year. $EpY$ increases if transactions on the Solana blockchain increase.
 Since there are 432,000 fixed blocks per Epoch, we can safely assume that there are currently around $432000 * 168 = 72576000$ or 72 million transactions per year.
 To put this into perspective, there are approximately 1-2 billion credit card transactions processed per day around the world.
 It would be sensible to assume that Solana's transaction throughput could easily be $10x$ more per year.
 So what happens to the Economics of Validators if transaction throughout increases?

 As $EpY$ increases, the yields of validators also increase dramatically.
+When we try increase $EpY$ ten times to $1680$, the returns also increase 10x for all $n$.
+However, the function is monotonically increasing: this means, that validators with higher stake are guaranteed a higher return.
+If a validator holds $100$% of Solana stake, they are guaranteed the highest yield.

 If the validator offers a 5% yield on the SOL that investors stake with them, at no point is there a non-negative return for the validator.